Chicago Lighting Institute

+Establishment

-In 1929, the fiftieth anniversary of Edison's invention of the electric light, leaders of the lighting industry in Chicago determined to found a lighting institute to foster the use of better light in homes, educational and service institutions, and industry.
-Because the lighting industry was no longer in its infancy, it was felt that the time had come aggressively to market the value of using optimum lighting conditions for work, study and leisure.
-The member companies who provided the financial support recognized that facilities were needed where study and demonstrations could shape the future of a soon-to-be giant industry.
-Over the course of the Institute's history, it operated in four different locations, three of which were architecturally significant.
+In 1929—the fiftieth anniversary of Edison's invention of the electric light—leaders of the lighting industry in Chicago determined to found a lighting institute to foster the use of better light in homes, educational and service institutions, and industry.
+Because the lighting industry was no longer in its infancy, it was felt that the time had come to market the value of using optimum lighting conditions for work, study and leisure.
+Subsequently, the Institute was established on April 11, 1930.
+The member companies provided the Institute with the financial support needed to operate and maintain the necessary facilities where study and demonstrations could shape the future of a soon-to-be giant industry.
+The five corporate members of the Chicago Lighting Institute were the Commonwealth Edison Company, the Electric Association, the General Electric Company, Sylvania Electric Products, Inc., and Westinghouse Electric Corporation.
+The forty-six corporate association members in 1967 included: